Data and user privacy under GDPR

 In several jurisdictions, individuals have certain right to how their data is collected, stored, and used.
-To make sure your app is operating in an ethical and legal matter, it is crucial to consider the following:
+To make sure your app is operating in an ethical and legal matter, it's crucial to consider the following:

 - Under GDPR, European residents have individual rights to access, correct, erase, and restrict how their data is processed.
-It is therefore important to have a process for how to receive and respond to these requests.
+It's therefore important to have a process for how to receive and respond to these requests.

-- If you are transferring data of European residents outside of Europe, then you should consider whether you are doing so in accordance with GDPR.
+- If you're transferring data of European residents outside of Europe, then you should only do so in accordance with GDPR.

-- If you are processing personal data at scale, then GDPR requires you to have a Data Protection Officer (“DPO”) to advise the company on GDPR compliance.
+- If you're processing personal data at scale, then GDPR requires you to have a Data Protection Officer (“DPO”) to advise the company on GDPR compliance.

-- You should consider whether you are required to have one, and if you are, whether you want to appoint one internally or if you want to use an outside consultant or firm.
-Note that there are certain requirements in order to be a DPO, and it is not just the matter of a title.
+- You should consider whether you're required to have one, and if you're, whether you want to appoint one internally or if you want to use an outside consultant or firm.
+Note that there are certain requirements in order to be a DPO, and it's not just the matter of a title.

 If you think that any of these restrictions apply to your app, or if you have concerns about how GDPR affects how you currently process and store personal data, then we suggest you consult with a lawyer.